Mikel’s Stoke City dash Aston Villa’s Carabao Cup ambition | Goal.com

 The Premier League side’s first chance of the game fell to Jacob Ramsey whose tame header was saved by goalkeeper Adam Davies.

-Stoke’s breakthrough came in the 26th minute after Vokes headed past Jed Steer a well-taken corner from Thompson.
-That goal was a reality check for the hosts who attacked in their number in search of an equaliser.
+Stoke’s breakthrough came in the 26th minute after Vokes headed a well-taken corner from Thompson past Jed Steer.
+That goal was a reality check for the hosts who attacked in their numbers in search of an equaliser.

-The Potters should have doubled their lead in the 52nd minute but his header went wide after Tymon had found him with an inch-perfect cross from the left.

-Goalkeeper Davies at the other end was forced to make a couple of several saves to deny Aston Villa a chance to comeback.
-The most remarkable saw him catch El Ghazi’s shot after he found a shooting opportunity after skipping past three defenders.
+Goalkeeper Davies, at the other end, was forced to make a couple of saves to deny Aston Villa a chance to come back.
+The most impressive saw him catch El Ghazi’s shot after he found a shooting opportunity after skipping past three defenders.

 𝗪𝗘'𝗩𝗘 𝗗𝗢𝗡𝗘 𝗜𝗧!— Stoke City FC (@stokecity) October 1, 2020